Dallin Sly

 Will I get a certificate when I graduate?

-You’ll graduate from your seven-month cyber security bootcamp with cybersecurity certifications that will unlock your new career.
+You’ll graduate from your seven-month cybersecurity bootcamp with cybersecurity certifications that will unlock your new career.

-What do I learn at cybersecurity bootcamp?
+What will I learn in the TripleTen cybersecurity course?

 Can I keep working while studying the program?